REGnosys/rune-docs/website/drr-site/using-drr/drr-design-principles.md

 <br>

 ## 3. Auditable
 Every rule can be linked directly back to the **regulatory text** it comes from.
-This is done using the Rosetta DSL’s `regulatoryReference` metadata, which stores:
+This is done using the Rune DSL’s `regulatoryReference` metadata, which stores:
 - The regulation
 - The exact section or table
 - The text of the provision